Know the Process

 Court Hearing / Trial

-If you file an Answer, a trial will be scheduled (usually within 20 days).
-You can present defenses.
+If you file an Answer, a trial will be scheduled usually within 20 days.
+You can present defenses such as habitability issues, improper notice, retaliation, lack of just cause, or discrimination.
+Having legal representation dramatically improves your chances of success.

 5